Written By Başak Sarıçayır from Prisync

 Price is one of the major factors of any commerce (both online and in-store).

-And you might have heard some of the pricing strategies that brick and mortar stores use to maximize their profit, but eCommerce has taking pricing to a whole other level.
+And you might have heard some of the pricing strategies that brick and mortar stores use to maximize their profit, but eCommerce has taken pricing to a whole other level.

 Let’s first talk about the basics.

 Here are the 3 most common pricing strategies:

 There are 3 common pricing strategies that everyone knows about.

 This is when a company calculates all the costs that go into making the product, and then sets a target margin.

 This is when a company prices its’ product based on how a competitor prices theirs.